bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ---
 ## Gradle Runner vs Android Build

-In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps.
+In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps and what the major differences are.

 ## About Gradle tasks